-Date

-, Director of the Ph.D.
-Program The Heller School for Social Policy and Management Brandeis University 415 South Street/MS 035 Waltham, MA 02454

-Dear :

-I am writing to make arrangements for the hearing of my proposal or defense [state one] of my dissertation, which is entitled:

-[Insert title of either proposal or dissertation]

-I have consulted with my committee, and we have scheduled the proposal hearing or dissertation defense [state one] to be held on:

-(day, date) Friday, July 6, 2018

-(time) at 10:00 a.m 12:00 p.m.

-(place) Heller School, Room 147

-The members of my committee are:

-Name of Heller faculty member, Chairperson Name of Heller faculty member Name of Heller or outside member Name of outside member (list degree status, job title, name of and complete address)

-organization

-Thank you for your attention.
+Date The Heller School for So Brandeis University 415 South Street/MS 03 Waltham, MA 02454 cial Policy and Mana the Ph.D.
+Program agement Dear : I am writing to mone] of my dissertation, - for the hearing of my proposal or defense [state [Insert title of eithe er proposal or dissertation] I have consulted dissertation defense [sta e, and we have scheduled the proposal hearing or on: (t lay, date) ime) loom or Zoom link Friday, August 13, 2021 at 10:00 a.m 12:00 p.m.
+The members of my committee are: N N N ame of Heller facult ame of Heller or out tside member nber (list degree status, job title, name of Thank you for yo ur attention.
 If this meets with your approval please let me know.

-Sincerely,

-Your name
+Sincerely, Your name